-BCBSVT's home delivery pharmacy can provide you with Prescription Drugs and Biologics you take on an ongoing basis.
+Blue Cross's home delivery pharmacy can provide you with Prescription Drugs and Biologics you take on an ongoing basis.

-To use the home delivery service, visit BCBSVT's website at www.bcbsvt.com/pharmacy and log onto your Member Resource Center, or call the pharmacy number on the back of your ID card.
+To use the home delivery service,

+visit Blue Cross's website at

+www.bluecrossvt.org/pharmacies-medications and log onto your Member Resource Center, or call the pharmacy number on the back of your ID card.
 You may receive drugs at your home or office address.
 You can order refills by phone, fax or on the internet.

-You may also save money by using the home delivery service.
 See your Outline of Coverage for detailed Cost-Sharing information about home delivery.